 The Café Club – 41 King Street, follow the link to see what they are up to.
 Lovely little café.
 Opening at 7.30am this would be good for that morning cuppa with a paper!
 Or after an early run… Lunch includes, Paninis, Home made Soups, Vege Scotch Eggs, Quiches, Salads and more.
 Laid back atmosphere and decent background music.
-A favourite haunt, sit at the window for view of Norwich Castle.
+A favourite haunt, sit at the window for a glimpse of Norwich Castle.

-42 King Street – Cocktail and Tapas Bar.
+42 King Street– Cocktail and Tapas Bar.
 Open 10am til late Mon-Sat.
 Guest comments Feb 2017 – this place is ‘adorable’!
 Also now find their Tapas at another very good local pub The Lawyer – Wensum Street.
 Friendly bar staff, always welcoming, we like to grab a window seat with a bowl of dry roasted peanuts and a glass of Shiraz and watch the world go by!

 Delia’s Restaurant – Carrow Road, Norwich.
+We have not tried, but many guests have.

 Donnelli’s – Timberhill – Pizza Restaurant, rating highly on Tripadvisor, walking distance of about 10-15 minutes via Rouen Road.
 You must book in advance, especially at weekends.